 We then walk to the nearby Omicho market, known throughout Japan for its fresh seafood and fine sushi.
 Our guide will introduce us to a local restaurant where we will sample the local wares.

 After lunch we continue to Nagamachi, the old samurai district of Kanazawa.
-Here we find Nomura-ke, a restored samurai house that showcases the artefacts during the golden era of the Japanese warriors.
+Here we find Nomura-ke, a restored samurai house with a stunning garden that showcases the artefacts during the golden era of the Japanese warriors.

 We then make our way to the Higashi Chaya District, one of the three, well-preserved chaya districts in Kanazawa.
 A cha-ya, which means ‘tea house’ in Japanese, was where geisha used to entertain her guests with a song or a dance.

 Kanazawa is one of the cities with the highest consumption of wagashi (traditional Japanese sweets) in all of Japan.
 These artistically shaped sweets are so beautifully made that you almost don’t want to eat them; so we will make a stop at one of Kanazawa’s best sweet shops – Morihachi – and stock up on some Japanese delights.
 These are fabulous with a cup of tea later in the evening…

 Your evening is free else you can join me in dining at a local favourite.